chengjie-jin/detection-model-for-pedestrian-experiments/README.md

 which is exactly the same as in Keras-yolov3.
 It is possible that you may see lots of warnings, but they do not matter.
 Then input the name of the image, and you can get two results:

 The first one is “_result.jpg”, which clearly shows the detection results of our model.
-Here is an example when 175 people are in the experiment (we use circular road):
+Here is an example when 175 people are in the experiment (we use circular road): <br>
 ![](https://github.com/chengjie-jin/detection-model-for-pedestrian-experiments/blob/master/fig1_result.png)

 The second one is “_result.csv”, which saves the positions of detected pedestrians.
 The first column shows the colors (red or blue).
 The second column shows the probabilities, which are not written on the image.
 The other four columns are the data of bounding boxes.
 If you want to use the center positions of these pedestrians, just calculate the averaged values of column 3,5 and column 4,6.